Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: Fast Algorithms for alternating multicast beamforming

 \subsection{Discussion on the AMBF Algorithm}

 We summarize our proposed fast AMBF algorithm for the RIS-assisted multicast QoS problem $\Pc_o$ in Algorithm~\ref{alg1}.
-It consists of the proposed AMBF approach in Section~\ref{AMBA} and the fast algorithms in Sections~\ref{subsec:P_e} and \ref{subsec:S_w} for each subproblem.
+It consists of the proposed AMBF approach in Section~\ref{AMBA} and the fast algorithms in Sections~\ref{subsec:P_e} and \ref{subsec:S_w} for the two subproblems, respectively.
 A few aspects of the algorithm are discussed below: